 ‘What price tradition?’
 I thought to myself.

 ‘My parents’ had three children.
 I was the first, then came my sister who you’ve met and then came another daughter but she died when she was 3 years old – she swallowed a part of her doll and choked to death.
 I can remember it so clearly.
 It was horrible….that sort of thing stays with you…afterwards, my mother became depressed.
 She wanted to go somewhere else.
 So my father sold up everything and came to Athens.
-You know, if my younger sister hadn’t have died, we probably would have never left Pelion.
 In Athens, my father started running cafes and shops.
 He did well.
 Then he built this hotel.
 In 1998, my father died suddenly from a heart attack.
 My mother died two years ago. ‘

 Looking at the photo I said ‘The village looks beautiful’.